-Simple ergonomic changes for reducing and preventing eye fatigue and strain include using a screen that tilts and swivels, using an adjustable chair, and placing a document holder next to your computer screen.
-These adjustments not only help eyes feel better, but they’ll also likely ease the strain on your back and neck muscles too.
+Simple ergonomic changes for reducing and preventing eye fatigue and strain include using a screen that tilts and swivels, an adjustable chair, and placing a document holder next to your computer screen.
+These adjustments not only help your eyes feel better, but they’ll also likely ease the strain on your back and neck muscles too.

 6. Adjust lighting and contrast.

 Change lighting to reduce/avoid glare and reflection, and adjust your desk to prevent glare from natural light through windows.
 Glare filters over computer screens can also help.
 Also, cleaning smudges from computer screens, lenses, and windows improves visibility and thus prevents eye strain.

 Consider learning palming, massaging your eyes properly, and other exercises to help relieve eye strain.
 Other approaches include using artificial tears and resting eyes in complete darkness.
 You may also want to try occupational glasses like computer safety glasses to increase contrast perception and filter out glare and reflective light.